SkelegonDK/cursor_commands/commands/based.md

 - Scope: Focus research on the specific problem domain
 - Self-check: Ensure recommendations are traceable to credible sources
 - Transparency: Clearly indicate when information could not be verified

----
-I will now research the relevant field and base my recommendations on verified, contemporary professional solutions.
-Please share your task or question.